 7. Enjoy the panoramic views from the Citadel

 The Citadel, or Fort Adelaide, as it also known - was built in the 1830's by the British to accommodate a garrison.
 Perched on a hill, it offers panoramic views of Port Louis and the harbour.
-The fort is made from basalt blocks and feature Moorish architecture.
+The fort is made from basalt blocks and features Moorish architecture.
 Multiple cannons dot the property.

 8. Learn about Mauritius' past at Aapravasi Ghat